emmarodrigue/hunny/README.md

 ## What Went Well or Not
 - We are all pretty familiar with the Django framework now.
 - We have all of the backend implemented for our main features.
+- We learned many backend and frontend techniques.
 - We are getting more used to using git and didn't have to rely on others as much for help in that area.
 - We are still having some issues with styling using Bootstrap on some of our pages, so not everything is rendering the same way.

 - **Emma**
 	- **Pro:** We were able to implement all of the main features that we originally wanted to include in the project.
 	- **Con:** The file structure of our project still violates a lot of SOLID principles which led to some merge conflicts.
+- **Kody**
+	- **Pro:** We have a functional website at this point with many features.
+	- **Con:** We did not use a frontend framework and we aren't very experienced with frontend techniques.
 ## What We Can do to Improve
 - We need to communicate more about what we're all looking for with new features since some people had disagreements about how some features were implemented.
 - **Emma:** Create tests for the features that we have already implemented so that we can ensure no new developments will prevent parts of our features from working as expected.
 I already have experience using Selenium to automate test cases and think that my skills there would contribute more to the overall success of the project.
 I will add test cases to a test directory in our project to measure my improvement in this area.
+- **Kody:** Fix the Messages model by storing each room in a Room model.
+Also I would need to create an algorithm to assign a match pair a unique ID for their room so each room is seperate.
+Store message objects better.
+The current model would be hard to handle with >1000 messages.

 ## What is Currently Impeding Us from Performing Better
 - Some of us have different ideas about what pages and features should be included in the project at this point.